Diyas for Diversity

 2:00 pm - 4:00 pm

 Get to know the artifacts and material culture from The Rooms Collections better through drawing.
-This new weekly series is designed for creatives who want to sketch independently and draw from a unique collection of artifacts and objects from our 6 vaults.
+This new weekly series is designed for creatives who want to sketch independently and draw from a unique collection of artifacts and objects from our six vaults.

 Each session of Drawing from Our Collections will feature a new curated selection of artifacts and material culture from our extensive archives, art gallery, and museum vaults.
 It will be a rare opportunity to observe and draw from items that are not usually accessible to the public.
-Prepare to gain valuable knowledge about our collections along with others who are keen to draw, sketch and learn.

 This series is for those comfortable with drawing independently in a supportive and engaging environment.
 Bring your sketchbook and pencils and join us for a creative adventure that will deepen your connection to art and history.

-4 sessions: October 1, 8, 15, and 22 from 2 – 4 pm
+4 sessions: October 29, November 5, 12, and 19 from 2 – 4 pm

 Cost: $80 plus HST for 4 sessions.
 10% discount for Rooms members.
-Must be purchased as a block of 4.
+OR can be purchased individually for $20 plus HST per session.

-Spaces are limited, so be sure to register early to secure your spot.
-Suitable ages for 15 and up.
+Suitable for ages 15 and up.
+Spaces are limited.
 Register online or by calling (709) 757-8090.

 Prefer an evening time slot?
-There is also a 6:30 – 8:30 pm session offered every Wednesday in October.
+There is also a 6:30 – 8:30 pm session offered.

 7:00 pm - 8:00 pm